mycroftwilde/Portainer_Templates/README.md

 - New Updates:

-I will be adding a list section for other Portainer Templates, both the Git Repository and the Json link.
-It should be added within the next day or two.
+I have added a list section for other Portainer Templates, for easy reference.
+You can access it here: [List](https://github.com/mycroftwilde/portainer_templates/tree/master/TemplatesList)

 I will also be cleaning up this README file for easier readability in the near future.